- Choroidal metastases are the most common intraocular tumors.

 Other Testing Methods

-- MRI and CT imaging have little usefulness in diagnosing a choroidal tumor.
-They may show a mass, but are not sufficiently sensitive or specific to be more helpful than a clinical examination.
+- Magnetic resonance imaging (MRI) and computed tomography (CT) imaging have little usefulness in diagnosing a choroidal tumor.
+They may show a mass, but they are not sufficiently sensitive or specific to be more helpful than a clinical examination.

-- Fine-needle aspiration biopsy is contraindicated in intraocular neoplastic disease.
-It should be considered only if the primary tumor cannot be located (to obtain a diagnosis to facilitate appropriate treatment selection) and even then should be approached with caution.
+- Fine-needle aspiration biopsy can be used in some choroidal lesions.
+It can be considered if the primary tumor cannot be located (to obtain a diagnosis to facilitate appropriate treatment selection) but surgery should be approached carefully.

-The treatment of choroidal metastasi s requires a multidisciplinary team composed of an ophthalmologist, oncologist, and radiation oncologist.
+The treatment of choroidal metastasi s requires a multidisciplinary team composed of an ophthalmologist, an oncologist, and a radiation oncologist.

 The diagnosis of choroidal metastasi s of a known cancer should prompt an appropriate work up to restage the disease and treat other sites of metastases appropriately.
 In the majority of cases of choroidal metastases, other sites of metastases are also found, most commonly the lung.